tdhckmn/ultraphonics-cms/website/docs/collections/entity_callbacks.md

         name: {
             name: "Name",
             validation: { required: true },
-            dataType: "string"
+            dataType: "string",
         },
         uppercase_name: {
             name: "Uppercase Name",
             dataType: "string",
             disabled: true,
-            description: "This field gets updated with a preSave callback" }
+            description: "This field gets updated with a preSave callback", },
     },
-    callbacks: productCallbacks
+    callbacks: productCallbacks,
 });
 ```

 #### EntityOnSaveProps

-* `collection`: Resolved collection of the entity
+- `collection`: Resolved collection of the entity

-* `path`: string Full path where this entity is being saved
+- `path`: string Full path where this entity is being saved

-* `entityId`: string ID of the entity
+- `entityId`: string ID of the entity

-* `values`: EntityValues Values being saved
+- `values`: EntityValues Values being saved

-* `previousValues`: EntityValues Previous values of the entity
+- `previousValues`: EntityValues Previous values of the entity

-* `status`: EntityStatus New or existing entity
+- `status`: EntityStatus New or existing entity

-* `context`: FireCMSContext Context of the app status
+- `context`: FireCMSContext Context of the app status

 #### EntityOnDeleteProps

-* `collection`:  Resolved collection of the entity
+- `collection`: Resolved collection of the entity

-* `path`: string Full path where this entity is being saved
+- `path`: string Full path where this entity is being saved

-* `entityId`: string ID of the entity
+- `entityId`: string ID of the entity

-* `entity`: Entity Deleted entity
+- `entity`: Entity Deleted entity

-* `context`: FireCMSContext Context of the app status
+- `context`: FireCMSContext Context of the app status

 #### EntityIdUpdateProps

-* `collection`: EntityCollection Resolved collection of the entity
+- `collection`: EntityCollection Resolved collection of the entity

-* `path`: string Full path where this entity is being saved
+- `path`: string Full path where this entity is being saved

-* `entityId`: string ID of the entity
+- `entityId`: string ID of the entity

-* `values`: Entity values
+- `values`: Entity values

-* `context`: FireCMSContext Context of the app status
+- `context`: FireCMSContext Context of the app status